 As with any open source software, the source code on this type of system is available to users.
 Such programs can be downloaded for free.
 Sometimes it happens that you have to pay for additional services (such as technical support, updates or plugins).
 Open Source CMSes include, among others: Wordpress, Joomla or Magento.

 In this case, the owner of the system is the company that created it.
 Hence, users have to pay to use the software.
 In some cases, you only pay for installation.
 Sometimes it is necessary to renew the license every 12 months.
 Proprietary CMSs include Kentico, Oracle WebCenter Content, and Pulse.

 SaaS stands for Software as a Service.
 In this case, the program is made available via the Internet.
 Therefore, it does not need to be installed or updated.
 All responsibilities related to the maintenance of the system fall on the service provider.
-SaaS software is becoming more and more popular.
+SaaS software is becoming more and more popular, with tools such as Arcules, Video Surveillance as a Service.
 Most of the most popular CMSs work in this system.
 These are, for example, Magento, Wordpress or Joomla.

 As the name suggests, these are solutions designed primarily for setting up and running blogs.
 The most popular system of this type is Wordpress.
 Other known tools are Blogger and Drupal.

 These are systems designed to build and operate online stores.
 In addition to content management, they enable the execution of orders or collection of payments.
 Popular platforms of this type include Shopify, Joomla, and Drupal.